fubark/cyber/docs/docs.md

     throw error.Oops      -- Throws an error with the symbol `#Oops`

 func fail2():
     throw 123             -- Panic.
-Can only throw an error -- that implement the `Error` trait.
+Can only throw an `error` value.
 ```

 `throw` can also be used as an expression.